 Attorney Cynthia Orlicek Jones (Cindy) shared the following:

-“Having been my momma’s primary care partner for several years, I felt it was important to discuss Advance Care Planning from a more personal, real-time point of view.
-I want others to be prepared to make the choices that I had to make regarding Momma’s care as her health failed.
-Experience is the best teacher.”
+“Having been my momma’s primary care partner for several years.
+I felt it was important to discuss Advance Care Planning from a more personal, real-time point of view.
+I want others to make prepare themeselves to make the choices.
+The same choices that I had to make regarding Momma’s care as her health starts to fail.
+Experience is always the best teacher.”

-Seven “puzzle pieces” to connect as you do Advance Care Planning:
+Seven “puzzle pieces” to connect as you are doing Advance Care Planning:

-Puzzle piece #1 – prepare your Life Care Plan.
-Decide, among other things, where you want to live, how you want to live, who you want around you.
-Design the quality of life that you want and put it in writing.
+Puzzle piece #1 is to prepare your Life Care Plan.
+Decide, among other things, where you want to live.
+How you want to live.
+And who you want be around you.
+Design the quality of life that you want and make sure to put it in writing.

-Puzzle piece #2 is to incorporate your sustainability program to ensure that you will have enough money to pay for the care and quality of life that you desire
+Puzzle piece #2 is to incorporate your sustainability program.
+That is to ensure that you will have enough money to pay for the care and quality of life that you desire.

-Puzzle piece #3 is to determine your most important values relative to the decisions that will be made about your health and the care provided if you can no longer decide for yourself.
-This personal step is typically based upon your religious beliefs, your family and your personal health experiences.
+Puzzle piece #3 is to determine your most important values that are relative to the decisions that you’d be making.
+About your health and the care to provide if you can no longer decide for yourself.
+Will be basing this personal step upon your religious beliefs.
+It will also include your family and your personal health experiences.

 Puzzle piece #4 is to determine who will make healthcare decisions for you if you can’t.
-Who is the best person to carry out your wishes, and who is the alternate to be named?
+Who is the best person to carry out your wishes?
+And who is the alternative one?

-Puzzle piece #5 is putting the proper documentation in place – a Healthcare Power of Attorney, a Private Living Will and a HIPAA Authorization – so that your healthcare agent has the authority to make decisions on your behalf.
+Puzzle piece #5 is putting the proper documentation in place.
+These include a Healthcare Power of Attorney, a Private Living Will and a HIPAA Authorization.
+For that way, your healthcare agent will have the authority to make decisions on your behalf.

-Puzzle piece #6 – It’s important that your Healthcare Agent have a copy of your Healthcare Directives and that you have copies near the phone in case you are taken to the hospital via ambulance.
-Give copies to your primary care physician so these documents become a part of your medical records.
+Puzzle piece #6.
+It is important that your Healthcare Agent have a copy of your Healthcare Directives.
+You also need to have the copies near the phone.
+In case that you need to use an ambulance when going to the hospital.
+Give copies to your primary care physician.
+These documents become a part of your medical records.

-Puzzle piece #7 – Keep your Plan updated.
-You may consider changes in your Life Care Plan if new alternatives in care become available to you, or changes to your Healthcare Directives if you have a significant decline in your health, receive a serious diagnosis, or experience a change in finances.
+Puzzle piece #7.
+Keep your Plan updated.
+You may consider changes in your Life Care Plan if new alternatives in care becomes available to you.
+Or probably any changes to your Healthcare Directives if you have a significant decline in your health, receive a serious diagnosis, or even experience a change in finances.

-You can’t be prepared for every contingency in life, but if you have a plan and you have agents named who will make the decisions that you would make for yourself, you and your agent(s) will sleep a lot better at night.
+When it comes to every contingency in life, you really can’t prepare for it all the time.
+But if you have a plan and you know your agents named who will make the decisions, then they can help.
+That way you can make decisions for yourself.
+You and your agent(s) will sleep a lot better at night.